dafyddcrosby/docs.daveops.net/posts/Productivity.rst

 * Learn your editor inside out

+- Use the best tools you can for your development machine.
+Waiting for compiles suck time and money.

 Delegation
 ----------

 - Assistants generally excel at maintaining systems, not creating them. *You* should have the big picture in your head.
 - Have a documented process.
 Questions mean the process isn't documented well enough.

 Time Management